unoplatform/Uno.Wasm.Bootstrap/Readme.md

 ```

 ### Threads support
+> .NET 5/6 for WebAssembly does not support Threading (as of 2021-01-01), enabling this option will result in build errors (missing `dotnet.worker.js` file)

 Mono now supports the ability to create threads, in browsers that support it (Chrome 79+, Edge 81+).
 Threads are backed by [`atomics` and WebWorkers](https://emscripten.org/docs/porting/pthreads.html).